lukaszkn/data-software-engineering-interview-questions/content/databricks_data_warehousing.md

 - Manage surrogate keys explicitly (UUIDs or external sequence).
 - Automate testing, monitoring, and governance.

-If you want, I can:
-- sketch a concrete star schema for a specific business case (e.g., retail sales),
-- provide a full MERGE-based SCD Type 2 implementation in PySpark,
-- show a sample DLT pipeline with expectations and scheduling.

 ## What advantages does the Databricks Lakehouse approach offer over traditional data warehousing solutions?
 Short answer: the Lakehouse combines the open, low-cost, scalable storage of a data lake with the reliability, performance and management features of a data warehouse.
 That blend removes many architectural and operational tradeoffs of traditional warehouses and enables unified BI, engineering and ML workflows.